Skip to main content

 • Key requirements expected: Full fiber composition with recycled content percentages, Product Environmental Footprint (PEF) score, supply chain traceability to raw material origin, substances of concern, durability test results, care and repair instructions

-Smartphones, tablets, laptops, and consumer electronics are high on the priority list due to volumes, critical raw material dependency, and e-waste concerns.
+Smartphones, tablets, laptops, and consumer electronics are high on the priority list due to volumes, critical raw material dependency, and e-waste concerns, but they are not a standalone priority group with their own delegated act in the first ESPR Working Plan (COM(2025) 187).

 • Key requirements expected: Repairability score, spare parts availability, battery replaceability, critical mineral content, software support lifetime, recycled content in chassis and components

+Furniture and mattresses are two separate final product groups in the Working Plan.
 Furniture is a significant consumer of virgin wood, textiles, and metal.
-The delegated act is in preparatory study phase.
+The delegated acts are in preparatory study phase.

-• Products covered: Upholstered furniture likely first, then other categories
+• Products covered: Upholstered furniture likely first, then other categories; mattresses follow on a later indicative timeline

 • Key requirements expected: Wood origin certification (FSC/PEFC equivalent), recycled material percentages, chemical treatment data, disassembly instructions for end-of-life